GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What is programming?
-Some people call it a science, some people call it an art, some people call it a skill.
-I think it has aspects of all three.
+> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
 >
-> ~ *Charles Simonyi*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts